-According to polling conducted by the Reuters news agency and the company Ipsos, the two groups are even less sympathetic to the right than they were three years ago.
+According to polling conducted by the Reuters news agency and Ipsos, the two groups are even less sympathetic to the right than they were three years ago:

-In 2012, less than 31 percent of Hispanics who were likely to vote in the presidential election said they affiliated with the Republican Party.
-This year, the percentage came in at 26 percent.
+- In 2012, less than 31 percent of Hispanics who were likely to vote in the presidential election said they affiliated with the Republican Party.
+This year, the figure is 26 percent.

 - Among whites under the age of forty, there has been an even more dramatic shift.
 “In 2012, they were more likely to identify with the Republican Party by about 5 percentage points.
 In 2015, the advantage flipped: Young whites are now more likely to identify with the Democratic Party by about 8 percentage points.”

 As a result, whereas Democrats made up nearly 45 percent of party-affiliated likely voters in 2012 against 39 percent Republicans, the figures this year are 46 and 37 percent, respectively.